 “In a jiffy”.

-Our jiffy tale started when my little girl asked me what a jiffy is.
-She was delighted with my answer.
 She is either blessed or bitten by an efficient, perfectionist streak.
 She proceeded to spend the whole day describing how she planned to do everything “in a jiffy”.

 I love when kids discover a new word they love so much, they feel the need to repeat it over, and over, again.
 That is, once it isn’t a swear word.
 I am sure we will have some new discoveries, in the not so distant future, that will require Mommy censoring.